JinSong1029/Angular-v-7.2.8/README.md

 This project is designed for working with angular latest version 7.2.8.

+Also this project aims for basic understanding of angular.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.